StevenTammen/StevenTammen.github.io/pages/cystic-acne.md

 This being said, I do not enjoy the self-consciousness that cystic acne invariably brings.
 Sometimes friends and acquaintances will comment, not realizing that we are in fact quite aware of our condition.
 Cystic acne is painful -- it's not like blemishes can simply escape our notice in the mirror, because any pressure on them will send arcs of pain coursing through our nerves.

 Even for the most rational of us, who strive to separate a condition ultimately out of our control from self-esteem, the connection exists.
 Humans are irredeemably irrational in some areas, and this is unfortunately one of them.
-It doesn't matter much that it doesn't make any logical sense -- sometimes it's easy to feel like a lesser human being simply from being plagued by a chronic illness visible to others.
+It doesn't matter much that it doesn't make any logical sense -- sometimes it's easy to feel like a lesser human being because one is plagued by a chronic illness visible to others.

 ## My Tips For Fellow Sufferers